The goals of the Center for Sustainable Health are supported by a dynamic team of skilled individuals, encompassing many disciplines.

 Theresa Naujack is a Program Manager for the Center for Sustainable Health.
 She spent thirteen years at the Fred Hutchinson Cancer Research Center: first, in the External Relations Department as a photographer and then as the liaison for international scientific collaborations.
 Prior to that, she spent fifteen years working on laboratory research projects in genetics, immunology and hematology.
 She has a BS in both Botany and Scientific Writing and Editing from the University of Washington in Seattle.
 Also, she is on the Board of the Northwest Organization for Animal Help (NOAH), an animal-rescue non-profit in Washington State.

-Kerri Robinson is the Assistant Director of the Center for Sustainable Health, where she leads strategic business operations.
+Kerri Robinson is the Assistant Director of the Center for Sustainable Health, where she leads strategic business operations, including finance, marketing, IT, and administration.
 In 2011 she was appointed Project Director to lead a Biodesign-wide open house called the “Night of the Open Door” that drew over 1,000 visitors to the Biodesign Institute and involved the coordination of over 150 volunteers.
 Prior to her employment at ASU, she was Vice President of an educational enrichment and outreach program in Gilbert, Arizona.
 Kerri supported the Vice President in founding the Office of Institutional Development at the Apollo Group, Inc. She also worked at the Xerox Corporation in Marketing & Customer Operations within Xerox Worldwide Marketing Research.
-She received her BS in Business Management with honors.
-For many years, Kerri has provided leadership and assistance in support of the largest constitutional celebration in the United States.
+She received her BS in Business Management with honors and is currently pursuing her Master’s Degree in Health Innovation at ASU.

 Senior Research Consultant